Maximilian Buhk

-Maximilian Buhk (born 9 December 1992 in Reinbek) is a retired German racing driver.
+Maximilian Buhk (born 9 December 1992 in Reinbek) is a German retired racing driver.
 He experienced considerable success racing for Mercedes-AMG in the GT3 scene, winning the 2012 FIA GT3 European Championship and 2013 Blancpain Endurance Series, before taking the 2015 Blancpain GT Sprint Series title as part of the Bentley factory lineup.

 In 2016, Buhk returned to the Mercedes-AMG factory stable to win the overall Blancpain GT Series alongside Dominik Baumann that year.
 Following six further years with the German brand, Buhk retired from racing in 2022 after two seasons in the DTM.

 Career

 Karting

 Buhk began karting in 2004 and raced only in his native Germany for the majority of his career, working his way up from the junior ranks to progress through to the KF2 category by 2009, when he finished on fifth position in ADAC Kart Masters.

 ADAC Formel Masters

-2010 saw his debut in the ADAC Formel Masters championship with KUG Motorsport.
-Buhk finished twelfth in the championship with 12 point-scoring finishes.
+2010 saw Buhk's debut in the ADAC Formel Masters championship with KUG Motorsport.
+He finished twelfth in the championship with 12 point-scoring finishes.
 He remained in series for 2011 but switched to ma-con after five rounds with KUG Motorsport.
 The switch open road to the podium step at Lausitz and Assen and progress to ninth in the championship.